manhnt9/CHTDocTOOLkit/README.md

 * License: [MIT License](https://github.com/manhnt9/CHTDocTOOLkit/blob/master/LICENSE)

 # Development Status
-This was our project when we were at secondary school.
+This was our project when we were at high school.
 (Archived project)

 # Screenshots